What's happening now?

 This is common in the northern province of Idlib where young people make up the bulk of the population.
 Most older people left the country at the beginning of the conflict.

 These young people, particularly men, often work or travel in open areas leaving them at more risk of being injured.

 Disabled young people find it difficult to adjust to the restrictions their injuries have on their life and their ability to work or look after families.

 A comprehensive lack of disability support means they are left feeling isolated.
 This increases the risk of them becoming economically and socially disadvantaged.

 Peace Direct’s partner Zoom In have created a pilot project to address this.

-The project will target 80 young men and women aged 15-35 with permanent physical disabilities because of the war.
-It will take place in areas that have experienced recent and sustained airstrikes but are currently more peaceful as a result of February’s ceasefire agreement.
+The project targets 80 young men and women aged 15-35 with permanent physical disabilities because of the war.
+It takes place in areas that have experienced recent and sustained airstrikes.

-Importantly, Zoom In will work with local organisations, activists and community leaders to identify those young people most at risk.
+Importantly, Zoom In works with local organisations, activists and community leaders to identify those young people most at risk.
 This allows Zoom In to reach those not already registered, and not already receiving support.

-Zoom In staff will keep in close contact with trainees after the two month training period to monitor their progress.
-Zoom In will also aim to link the trainees to any opportunities for increase support, training or employment through local organisations in their network.
+Zoom In staff keeps in close contact with trainees after the two month training period to monitor their progress.
+Zoom In also aims to link the trainees to any opportunities for increase support, training or employment through local organisations in their network.

 In their words: Muhammad's story